 Be advised that this card does come with an annual fee ranging from $35 – $99, depending on your creditworthiness.

 And, frankly, we think its generous rewards program may soon have it ranked among the tops of gas cards and travel rewards cards as well.
 The new Anywhere Visa is a nice improvement over the old True Earnings card.
-And not just the best new card of 2016, but one of our overall favorites.
+And not just the best new card, but one of our overall favorites.

 Highlights of the New Costco Card: